TomSpencerLondon/advent-of-code/README.md

 This section explains how to calculate the "total distance" between two lists of numbers.
 The idea is to compare the two lists in a systematic way to measure how different they are.

 ---
+#### Statement

+Maybe the lists are only off by a small amount!
+To find out, pair up the numbers and measure how far apart they are.
+Pair up the smallest number in the left list with the smallest number in the right list, then the second-smallest left number with the second-smallest right number, and so on.

 ### **What Does It Mean?**
 1. **Pairing Numbers:**